Home »

 In Python programming language, an anonymous function i.e., a function without a name and lambda keyword is known as the Lambda function.
 Lambda function is used as a function object.
 Here, we will learn how to iterate the elements with lambda function?

-In the below example, there is a list of integer numbers, we will iterate its elements and find the cubes of all elements with lambda.
+In the below example, we have a list of integers.
+We will iterate over its elements and find the cubes of all elements using a lambda function.

 # Python program to demonstrate the example to